workload-assessment-openshift4/helm-examples/helloworld-chart/README.md

 #### route.yaml
 The `route.yaml` file is used to create a Route resource.
 A Route is a way to expose a Service by giving it an externally-reachable hostname such as: `www.example.com`.

+#### configmap.yaml
+The `configmap.yaml` is used to create a ConfigMap resource.
+If there are any environment variables that you need to need to make avaialble to any of your applications you can define them in here.

 #### values.yaml file